owise1/ic-file-server/readme.md

 +0xE11E29773B60049AaBA3576aE29F1b7290A09Dd2
 ```

-One special property of this user is that anything tagged `icfs` at `yes.aye.si/0xE11E29773B60049AaBA3576aE29F1b7290A09Dd2/index.ic` will also be included in the server index.
+One special property of this user is that anything tagged `icfs` at `yes.aye.si/{ADMIN}/index.ic` will also be included in the server index.
 This allows the admin to add useful context to the server.
 For example, my NooDu client uses the first thot tagged `icfs` and `name` as the server name.

+Additionally, there is the [ENV var](#env-vars) `ADMIN_HOME`.
+This is the (sub)domain where the admin's master .ic file resides.
+This file can be used for server-wide settings.
+Right now it's used to greenlist subdomains.
+So if the env var `ADMIN_HOME` exists, *and* a .ic file resides at `{ADMIN_HOME}/{ADMIN}/index.ic`, *and* said .ic file contains domains tagged both `domains` and `icfs` then those will be the only (sub)domains allowed on the server.
+Otherwise, the only way to control which domains the server controls would be via DNS.

 # User index

 Issuing a `GET` request to a user like `/:username` or `/:username/index.ic` will return the user's entire .ic

-### IC methods
+# IC methods

 Right now two IC methods are honored via `GET`: `seed`, and `findTagged`.
-These will return the result of calling that method on the user's IC.
+These will return the result of calling that method on the user's IC *or* the entire server.
 Use the query string to pass parameters.
 Both methods take an array of strings and it's important to note that the delimiter is a newline (`%0A`)

-* Seeding - `/:username/?seed=tag one%0Atag two` will return a valid .ic
+* Seeding from a user's .ic - `/:username/?seed=tag one%0Atag two` will return a valid .ic
-* findTagged - `/:username/?findTagged=tag one%0Atag two` will return a newline delimited list of thots
+* findTagged for a user - `/:username/?findTagged=tag one%0Atag two` will return a newline delimited list of thots

-`findTagged` also works server-wide like `/?findTagged=tag one%0Atag two`
+* Seed from entire server `/?seed=ic`

+`seed` also accepts an optional `depth` param for controlling seed depth. ex: `/?seed=ic&depth=1` will return an ic containing everything 1 step from `ic`

 # Authorization